-The origins of St. Michael’s Karate Club go back more than twenty-five years.
+The origins of St. Michael’s Karate Club go back more than thirty years.
 At that time it was practising the Sankukai style of karate under the direction of a different association and instructor.

 1987 – at the age of just six years old Douglas Collingwood began his training in karate, being taken to training sessions by his father Ken Collingwood.
 After many sessions sitting watching his son, Ken decided he was ‘going to have a go’……....and so started his journey, at the age of 43, through karate and the relationship between the ‘Collingwood’ family name and St. Michael’s Karate Club.
 Also at this time Ken’s life-long friend John Dalton began his training in karate at St. Michael’s Karate Club.

 1991 – the club made the transition from Sankukai to the Shitoryu/Shukokai style of karate and joined Kobe Osaka England Karate Association (KOE), therefore proudly becoming part of the newly formed Kobe Osaka International Karate-do Renmei (KOI) under the guidance of the globally respected karate master Shihan Tommy Morris 8th Dan.

 1993 – saw the then club instructor announce that he was no longer able to run the club and therefore St. Michael’s Karate Club would have to close.
 Ken and John at this point had been training for five years and were very reluctant to be forced to stop their karate training, they were now both ranked at 1st Kyu (third stage brown belt) and wanted to carry on the activity that was, not just something they did three times a week, but was now a way of life.
 They sought permission from KOE and KOI to continue running the club at their rank of 1st Kyu, this was duly granted.

 1994 - in the September of this year Andrew Collingwood, now the current instructor at St. Michael’s Karate Club began his training in karate.